-Ross represents clients in all aspects of intellectual property litigation, including patent litigation, copyright, trademark and false advertising litigation, and trade secret disputes.
+Ross has substantial experience in all aspects of intellectual property litigation, including patent litigation, copyright, trademark and false advertising litigation, and trade secret disputes.
 He has litigated in technology fields as diverse as video compression, networking, software and hardware, communications, enterprise management solutions, semiconductors, consumer electronics, and medical devices.